octimot/StoryToolkitAI/README.md

 ### Render Markers to Clips
 This will render to H.264 the entire duration of the markers of a certain color.
 Same as above, it only works for markers from the opened timeline.

+## Transcription Window Shortcuts:

+    Mouse Click    - move active segment on clicked text and move playhead to start of active segment

+    CMD/CTRL+Click - add clicked text to selection

+    Up, Down keys  - move the cursor up and down on the transcript (we call it "active segment")

+    Semicolon (;)  - move playhead to start of active segment (or of selection)

+    Apostrophe (') - move playhead to end of active segment (or of selection)

+    V              - add active segment to selection

+    Shift+V        - deselect all

+    Shift+A        - create selection between the previously active and the currently active segment also works to create a selection for the last played segments in Resolve (if sync is active): for eg.:
+                     press 'sync', click a phrase, press play in Resolve, stop, then press Shift+A in the tool

+    Shift+C        - copy transcript of active segment/selection with the timecode (taking into consideration the current timeline in resolve, if available)

+    m              - add duration markers between start and end of active segment (or for all selections)

+    Shift+M        - add duration marker as above, but with user prompt for the marker name

+    q              - close transcript window

 ---